VIB-PSB/ksrates/doc/source/configuration.rst

 Configuration files
 *******************

-*ksrates* requires up to three files:
+*ksrates* requires up to three configuration files:

-1. a *ksrates* configuration file with all necessary settings for a given analysis
+1. (always required): a *ksrates* configuration file with all necessary settings for a given analysis.

-2. a Nextflow configuration file to configure the executor resources (e.g. computer cluster, local computer) and container settings (applicable only if using the Nextflow pipeline)
+2. (required when using the *ksrates* Nextflow pipeline): a Nextflow configuration file to configure the executor resources (e.g. computer cluster, local computer) and container settings.

-3. a *ksrates* configuration file for expert and debug settings (optional)
+3. (optional) an additional *ksrates* configuration file with expert and debug settings.

 .. _`pipeline_config_section`: